samuelkerstell/project5-react/README.md

 ### React-Router-DOM
 React Router DOM was integrated into the project to facilitate the creation of single-page applications.
 By utilizing this library, the Golf Shot application could consist of numerous pages or components without the need to refresh the entire page.

-### React Router

-To control what the user sees depending on the URL they have accessed in the browser.

 ### Font Awesome
 [Font Awesome](https://fontawesome.com) was used for fonts on the site.

 ## Testing
 ### Manual testing

-## Manual Testing
 | `Feature` | `Expected Outcome` | `Testing Performance` | `Result` | `Pass/Fail`|
 | ----------|--------------------|-----------------------|----------|------------|
 | `Navbar Signed Out` |  |